 Applications for the 2023-24 School Year

 Are you interested in joining our classes for toddlers, twos, threes and fours next school year?
-To apply, please complete an application and return it to Daya Sánchez at [email protected] Once you are placed in a class, you will be asked to submit a non-refundable $85 registration fee to secure your spot.
+To apply, please complete an application and our office staff with contact you about class placement.
+Once you are placed in a class, you will be asked to submit a non-refundable $85 registration fee to secure your spot.